0xadri/notes-js/__js_devops.md

 -------------------------------------------------------

-# GitLab Pipeline for React SPA with stages: Build and Deploy
+# GitLab Pipeline: React SPA with stages Build & Deploy

+This pipeline deploys the React SPA to AWS S3.

 HowTo: